 To treat smaller fibroids that bulge significantly into your uterus (submucosalfibroids), your surgeon may suggest a hysteroscopic myomectomy.
 Your surgeon accesses and removes the fibroids using instruments inserted through your vagina and cervix into your uterus.

-If your doctor suspects you have uterine cancer, you may have some of the following tests, but you are unlikely to need all of them.
-The main tests for diagnosing cancerof the uterus are transvaginal ultrasound, examination of the lining of the uterus (hysteroscopy) and tissue sampling ( biopsy ).
+If your doctor suspects you have uterine cancer, you may be advised Hysteroscopy.
+The main tests for diagnosing cancer of the uterus are transvaginal ultrasound, examination of the lining of the uterus (hysteroscopy) and tissue sampling ( biopsy ).

 The hysteroscopy cannot be performed during your menstrual cycle or if you may be pregnant.
-The best time to perform this procedure is within 7 days after yourperiod ends.
-If you are actively bleeding 2 days before the procedure, please call 734-763-6295 to reschedule your appointment.
+The best time to perform this procedure is between 5th-10th day of your periods , calculating 1st day as the day when you get your periods.